tagspaces/documentation/docs/tutorials/s3-bucket-locations.md

 As first step the [AWS IAM](https://console.aws.amazon.com/iam/) service should be opened.
 ![Open IAM service](/media/aws/aws-iam-start.png)

-Here you can click on the **Users** section, ash shown in the screenshot.
+Here you can click on the **Users** section, as shown in the screenshot.
 ![IAM service overview](/media/aws/aws-iam-overview.png)

 Then you have to click on the **Add user** button, in order to start the user creation process.